festus233/mystuff/README.md

-# mystuff carprice prediction with machine learning
+ carprice prediction with machine learning